korpling/annatto/docs/src/importer/README.md

 Format name: `graphml`

-Imports files in the [GraphML](http://graphml.graphdrawing.org/) file which have to conform to the [graphANNIS data model].
+Imports files in the [GraphML](http://graphml.graphdrawing.org/) file which have to conform to the [graphANNIS data model](https://korpling.github.io/graphANNIS/docs/v2/data-model.html).

 ## Meta